Using an IRA to Support Multiple Nonprofits

-As a financial advisor, one of the best holiday gifts to give your clients is information about a unique option to donate to their favorite nonprofits.
+As a financial advisor, one of the best tips to give your clients is information about a unique option to donate to their favorite nonprofits.
 Through Community First Foundation, donors can use their Individual Retirement Account (IRA) to make a charitable distribution to support their favorite nonprofit organizations.

-It is a good time to remind your clients who are 70½ years of age or older that the required minimum distribution (RMD) the Internal Revenue Service (IRS) mandates each year from their tax deferred retirement accounts (such as IRAs) is tax free when used for a qualified charitable distribution.
+It is a good time to remind your clients who qualify for the required minimum distribution (RMD) the Internal Revenue Service (IRS) mandates each year from their tax deferred retirement accounts (such as IRAs) is tax free when used for a qualified charitable distribution.
 They can donate up to $100,000 per year from their IRA to a qualified nonprofit, such as Community First Foundation.

 Community First Foundation takes the IRA giving option to the next level.
 After receiving the charitable distribution, Community First Foundation provides the donor with a Giving eCard in the full distribution amount.
 This eCard can be used any time of the year to support nonprofits featured on ColoradoGives.org, Community First Foundation’s online giving website.
 This process is not subject to federal income tax.
 In addition to providing your clients with tax advantages, the nonprofits your clients choose to support will receive the full amount of each donation.